joshcanhelp/josh-to-11/input/posts/2020/2020-12-31-protect-wordpress-rest-api-with-oauth2-auth0.md

 - The Auth0 user ID in the `sub` claim
 - The permissions consented to in the `scope` claim

-You can see these values in the token you generated above by dropping it into [jwt.io](https://jwt.io/) and looking at the **Payload** section on the right.

 Now our job during authorization becomes a bit more clear:

-1. Use the `sub` claim value to find an associated WordPress user
+1. Use the `sub` claim value to find a WordPress user
 1. Make sure the permissions required for the API call appear in the `scope` claim
 1. Make sure the user is capable of the permissions necessary in the API call